 Tetralogy of Fallot

-Tetralogy of Fallot.
+Pathophysiology of Tetralogy of Fallot

+The ventricular septal defect in tetralogy of Fallot is often described as a malalignment type, since the conal septum is displaced anteriorly.
+This displaced septum protrudes into the pulmonary outflow tract, often resulting in obstruction and hypoplasia of the downstream structures, including the pulmonary valve, main pulmonary artery, and branch pulmonary arteries.
 The ventricular septal defect is typically large; thus, systolic pressures in the right and left ventricles (and in the aorta) are the same.
 Pathophysiology depends on the degree of right ventricular outflow obstruction.
 A mild obstruction may result in a net left-to-right shunt through the VSD; a severe obstruction causes a right-to-left shunt, resulting in low systemic arterial saturation (cyanosis) that is unresponsive to supplemental oxygen.

-The mechanism of a tet spell remains uncertain, but several factors are probably important in causing an increase in right-to-left shunting and a fall in arterial saturation.
-Factors include an increase in right ventricular outflow tract obstruction, an increase in pulmonary vascular resistance, and/or a decrease in systemic resistance—a vicious circle caused by the initial fall in arterial Po2, which stimulates the respiratory center and causes hyperpnea and increased adrenergic tone.
+The mechanism of a hypercyanotic spell remains uncertain, but several factors are probably important in causing an increase in right-to-left shunting and a fall in arterial saturation.
+Factors include an increase in right ventricular outflow tract obstruction, an increase in pulmonary vascular resistance, and/or a decrease in systemic resistance—a vicious circle caused by the initial fall in arterial PO2, which stimulates the respiratory center and causes hyperpnea and increased adrenergic tone.
 The increased circulating catecholamines then stimulate increased contractility, which increases outflow tract obstruction.

 Neonates with severe right ventricular outflow obstruction (or atresia) have severe cyanosis and dyspnea during feeding, leading to poor weight gain.
 Neonates with mild obstruction may not have cyanosis at rest.